checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 A null-terminated array is a sequence of elements in memory that ends with a null terminator.
 Checked C adds the type `nt_array_ptr<T>` to represent pointers to these kinds of arrays.
-These arrays can be divided into two parts: a prefix with bounds followed by a null terminator.
+These arrays can be divided into two parts: a prefix with bounds and a sequence of additional elements that ends with a null terminator.

-An important property of a null-terminated array is that an element of the array can be read, provided the preceding element is not the null terminator.
+An important property of a null-terminated array is that the initial elements of the sequence can be read, provided that preceding elements are not the null terminator.
 This gives rise to the following observation:
 **The bounds of a null-terminated array can be widened based on the number of elements read.**